Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 Visit Tekapo Springs

-The Lake Tekapo hot springs are located at the base of Mount John and a popular attraction for adults visiting the region.
+The Lake Tekapo hot springs are located at the base of Mount John and are a popular attraction for visiting the region.
+Imagine soaking in hot pools with mountain and lake views!

 There are 3 Lake Tekapo hot pools, named after the 3 iconic lakes in the region: Tekapo, Pukaki and Oahu.
 There is also a day spa, steam and sauna rooms, for some well-deserved relaxation.
 But that’s not all…